telemetryjet/telemetryjet-docs/content/cli/guides/usage.md

 ## Advanced Usage
 ### Disconnect/Reconnect Behavior
 Jet will continue running until you exit it with an interrupt signal (Ctrl-C on most platforms.)
-If any hardware data sources disconnect, jet will periodically poll and reconnect to the data source when it is available.
+If any hardware data sources disconnect, Jet will periodically poll and reconnect to the data source when it is available.